ldi-github/shirates-core/doc/markdown/in_action/creating_screen_nickname_file/creating_screen_nickname_file.md

             }
         }
     }

 }
 ```

 9. Run test.
-You can get a report as follows when configured correctly.
+You can get a Html-report as follows when configured correctly.
    <br>![](../_images/connected_devices_test_result.png)

 <br>